15 Best Quad Strengthening Exercises and Their Benefits

 Image: Shutterstock

 This is a quad isolation exercise that directly targets the quad muscles and sculpts them, avoiding adding volume to other tissues.
-It plays a vital role in stabilizing the pelvis and does not add weight to the spine.
+It is a great exercise for the legs and thighs, vitally stabilizing the pelvis without adding weight to the spine.

 How To Do It